Stephan-Pe/WSL-PHP-Devenviroment/README.md

 6. Now you have to edit the userdir.conf file, so that apache finds the folder you just created
 - ``` sudo vi /etc/apache2/mods-available/userdir.conf```

-It wii look like this:
+It will look like this:

 ```